 Tickets are bought directly from the driver when on the bus and cost JPY1500 per adult to the monkey park and from JPY1800 to JPY2500 depending on which area of Shiga Kogen you wish to go to – payment must be made in cash.
 For full details, see our ‘Nagaden Snow Monkey/Shiga Kogen Express Bus’ page.

-Operated by Alpcio, the Hakuba Express Bus service operates from Bus Stop No.26 on the east side of the station and takes approximately 75 minutes to reach the Hakuba Happo Bus Terminal.
+Operated by Alpcio, the Hakuba Express Bus service operates from Bus Stop No.26 on the east side of the station – refer to the map above – and takes approximately 75 minutes to reach the Hakuba Happo Bus Terminal.
 Tickets are purchased at the Alpico Kotsu Ticket Office, located in the shop directly next to the escalators that head into the station.

 Open from 05:20 to 19:30, tickets cost JPY2000 per adult (12+), JPY1000 per child (6-11) and children under 6 are free of charge (as long as they don’t require their own seat).
 From the Hakuba Happo Bus Terminal, visitors have access to the multiple ski resorts of Hakuba.